This post contains affiliate links.

-For a delicious and flavorful meal, learn how to cook black beans from scratch using your favorite brand of dried beans.
-This recipe is made without soaking and is a simple vegetarian option for any day of the week!
+Take your home-cooked meals to the next level by learning how to cook black beans from scratch using your favorite brand of dried beans.
+You don’t even need to soak the beans, making it a simple vegetarian option for any day of the week!

 For this black bean recipe, I’m showing you how to cook beans from scratch so that you can nix the canned versions and simply make your own!
-Cooking your own beans is more sustainable (less waste), more cost effective, and allows you to customize the flavor to fit your preference.
-Feeling garlic beans?
-Perfect.
-Want to add some onions?
-Great!
-Making your own allows you to do just that… make your own!
+Cooking your own beans is more sustainable, more cost effective, and allows you to customize the flavor to fit your preference.

-I always find that my homemade beans turn out better than any store-bought can.
-Whip up a batch of your own for adding to recipes or eating alone!
+I always find that my homemade beans are better than any store-bought can.
+Whip up a batch of your own to add to recipes or eat alone!

 Surprisingly, soaking dried black beans prior to cooking does not make them cook better or faster.
 In fact, it actually only marginally reduces cooking time while also making them less flavorful.
 I recommend skipping the overnight soak and boiling directly from the package (after rinsing, of course)!